ABOUT ME

 Hi, I'm Don

-In January 2017, Mayor Glenn Brasseaux offered me the position of City Manager.
-After some anxious discussions with my wife Harriet and a few prayers I accepted the position and retired from the Lafayette Fire Department.
-At the time I was also Carencro's Fire Chief so I stepped down to Assistant Fire Chief and reported to City Hall.
+After thoughtful discussions with my wife, Harriet, and much prayer, I accepted the role and retired from the Lafayette Fire Department.
+At that time, I was also serving as Carencro’s Fire Chief, so I transitioned to Assistant Fire Chief and began reporting to City Hall.

 WHERE I COME FROM